Mithun9961/CYBER-SECUIRTY-TASK-1/README.md

-Network Scanning & Traffic Analysis – Task Summary
+# Network Scanning & Traffic Analysis Project

-This repository contains all artifacts used to complete the network scanning and traffic-analysis task, including Nmap scan results, packet-capture files, and supporting documentation.

-1. Objective

-The objective of this task was to perform:
+## Project Description
+This project documents a basic network reconnaissance and traffic analysis task performed on a local network.
+The goal was to identify active hosts, enumerate open services, and analyze network traffic to understand normal scan behavior using standard cybersecurity tools.

+---

+## Objectives
-A network discovery scan on the local subnet (192.168.1.0/24).
+- Perform host discovery on a local subnet

-Service enumeration of active hosts.

-Traffic analysis using Wireshark to identify any notable patterns or security-relevant activity.

-Consolidate results and provide evidence (logs, datasets, screenshots) with explanations.

-2. Tools Used
+- Identify open, closed, and filtered TCP ports
+- Analyze network traffic generated during scanning
+- Document findings with scan outputs and packet captures

+---

+## Tools & Environment
-Nmap 7.95 – Network scanning and service enumeration.
+- **Nmap 7.95** – Network scanning and service enumeration

-Wireshark – Packet capture and protocol analysis.
+- **Wireshark** – Packet capture and protocol analysis

-Kali Linux (Live Boot) – Execution environment for scanning and monitoring.
+- **Kali Linux (Live Boot)** – Testing environment
+- **Target Network:** 192.168.1.0/24 (Local LAN)

+---

-3. Files Included
+## Files Included

-scan_results.xml – Raw Nmap scan output for 192.168.1.0/24

-scan_results
+- `scan_results.xml`
+  Nmap SYN scan results in XML format containing host discovery and port states.

+- `wireshark_scan.pcapng`
-wireshark_scan.pcapng – Packet capture taken during scanning and traffic inspection.
+  Packet capture file recorded during the scan for traffic analysis.

-Screenshots (if added) – Evidence of commands executed and results observed.

-README.md – Explanation of methodology and findings.

-4. What I Did
-4.1 Nmap Scan
+- `README.md`
+  Documentation explaining the task, methodology, and results.

+---

+## Methodology

+### Step 1: Network Scanning
-Executed a SYN scan against the entire /24 subnet to identify live hosts and open services:
+A TCP SYN scan was performed on the local subnet to identify live systems and exposed services.

+Command used:
 nmap -sS 192.168.1.0/24 -oX scan_results.xml

-Findings:

-Two hosts were discovered:
+---

+---

+### Step 2: Scan Findings

-192.168.1.1
+#### Host: 192.168.1.1

-Open ports: 21 (FTP), 53 (DNS), 80 (HTTP), 443 (HTTPS)

-Ports 22 (SSH) and 23 (Telnet) appeared filtered.
+- Status: Online
+- Open Ports:
+  - 21 – FTP
+  - 53 – DNS
+  - 80 – HTTP
+  - 443 – HTTPS
+- Filtered Ports:
+  - 22 – SSH
+  - 23 – Telnet

+This host appears to be the network gateway or router providing core services.

-192.168.1.11
+#### Host: 192.168.1.11

-No open TCP ports detected.

-Interpretation:

-192.168.1.1 is likely the router or gateway, running common management services.

-Exposed FTP and HTTP services indicate potential areas for further security review.
+- Status: Online
+- Open Ports: None detected

-Host 192.168.1.11 is alive but not exposing TCP services, possibly due to firewalling.
+This host is reachable but does not expose TCP services, likely due to firewall restrictions.

+---

-4.2 Wireshark Traffic Analysis
+### Step 3: Traffic Analysis

-Review of the .pcapng file focused on:
+The packet capture file was analyzed using Wireshark to observe:

-ARP broadcasts to discover local hosts.
+- ARP broadcasts for host discovery

-TCP SYN packets from the Nmap scan.
+- TCP SYN and SYN-ACK packets generated during scanning

-DNS queries and responses.

-Any anomalies (e.g., repeated retransmissions, suspicious traffic).

-Observations:

-Packet flow matches expected behaviour for a network discovery and port scan.
+- Normal DNS query/response activity
+- Standard HTTP/HTTPS traffic

-No evidence of malicious outbound or inbound traffic during the capture.
+No abnormal or malicious traffic patterns were observed during analysis.

+---

+## Results & Observations
+- Two live hosts were detected in the subnet
+- Critical services such as HTTP, HTTPS, DNS, and FTP were identified on the gateway
+- Network behavior matched expected patterns for a SYN-based scan
+- Traffic analysis confirmed normal and controlled scan activity

+---

-5. Conclusion
+## Conclusion

-The task successfully demonstrated basic network enumeration and traffic analysis.
-The included files provide raw evidence of the scanning process, device responses, and overall network behavior.
+This project successfully demonstrates fundamental skills in network enumeration and traffic analysis.
+The collected artifacts provide clear evidence of scan execution and network behavior, making the project suitable for educational and cybersecurity practice purposes.

+---

+## Disclaimer
+All scanning and analysis activities were conducted on a controlled network with proper authorization.
+This project is intended strictly for educational and defensive security use.